juntylpro1/secure-enterprise/bp_projects.md

 ## Monitoring needs attention items
 {: #need-att-bp}

 Needs attention items are best used to monitor validation, approvals, failures, and version updates.
-By checking the needs attention items consistently, you can ensure that your project and configuration are up-to-date and compliant.
+By checking the needs attention items regularly, you can ensure that your project and configuration are up-to-date and compliant.

 ## Adding tags to projects
 {: #project-tags}